Page cover

 Expiry Type

-The type of the expiry date type used for this batch.
-Select either Best Before or Use By from the drop-down menu.
+Select the type of the expiry date type used for this batch - either Best Before or Use By.

 Lead Time